 These questions to ask a previous landlord are key to obtaining an honest review of the tenant.
 They provide a complete picture of the applicant’s rental history, enabling you to make a well-informed decision.

-Questions Tenants Should Be Ready to Answer
+What Questions Tenants Should Be Ready to Answer?

 A well-prepared tenant should be ready to answer several key questions during the screening process.
 These questions are designed to help landlords assess the tenant’s reliability, financial stability, and overall suitability for the rental property.